-Congressional and Public Affairs Staff: Questions Frequently Asked by Constitutents
+Congressional Affairs Staff: Questions Frequently Asked by Constituents

 - How do I begin conducting research for a family tree?

 - My parents immigrated to the United States from Germany in 1904.
 They initially landed at Ellis Island.
 How can I find out more information about their arrival?

 - I am applying for a passport and I cannot get one without proof of citizenship.
 I know that my father became a naturalized citizen sometime in the 1930's.
 How can I obtain proof of citizenship?

 - How do I find information about my great-great-grandfather who fought in the Civil War?

 - My father was stationed in Germany (or aboard the U.S.S.
 Whiteside) during World War II.
 How can I find out what my father did in World War II?